Kubernetes projects

 Kubernetes clusters

 Accessing a Kubernetes cluster directly requires a set of stored credentials of type Kubernetes.
-That cluster would then be selectable when creating the Kubernetes project.
+The identifiers must have the following RBAC permissions:

 The Address field must contain the name of the namespace from which to list the images, for instance “my namespace”.
 In the case multiple clusters define the same namespace, the address may be prefixed by a cluster name separated by a slash, for example “my cluster/my namespace”.
 The name of the cluster in that case has no impact on the result of the scan.